solid-contrib/solid-tutorial-angular/chapter1.md

 In this tutorial we will cover how to build a simple hello world app using the SoLiD framework.
 What you will learn may include:

 * How to create your first SoLiD app
-* How to use decentralized login
+* How to use decentralized login and logout
 * How to to delegate HEAD requests to get a User: header
-* How to logout
 * How to use notifcations using lumx and AngularJS

 ## The App